cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 In this particular scenario, generating a native image can be [really tricky](https://github.com/oracle/graal/issues/2188) so plain Java is the only viable option.
 We have to deal with cold starts on our own.

-This example is an abstraction of real experiences that I had while working for different customers; what follows is my personal journey in analyzing "cold start" problems.
+Note: This example is an abstraction of real experiences that I had while working for different customers; what follows is my personal journey in analyzing "cold start" problems.
 I wanted to share it with you, and with my "future self" in the hope it might be useful, and to get some feedback.

 ## Default Corretto 11 runtime